danrot/rewriting-software-without-spending-millions/slides.md

 - Try finding more opportunities to develop functionality in the target architecture
 - Define new database schemas
-- Migrate data to new databae schemas
+- Migrate data to new database schemas

 ## Thank you!